M17-Project/Module_17/docs/quickstart.md

 - Connect your Module17 to your radio
 - Add an M17 demodulator module to your SDR++ interface and tune it to the frequency of your radio
+- In the m17_decoder module you added, tick the "Show Reference Lines" box
-- While pressing the PTT, have a look at the symbols graph of the m17\_decoder module and adjust the baseband TX level until the blue dots line-up with the grey lines in the background
+- While pressing the PTT, have a look at the symbols graph of the m17\_decoder module and adjust the baseband TX level until the blue dots line-up with the gray lines in the background
 - When the baseband level is properly adjusted, the m17_decoder should correctly decode your signal.
 If it does not, check your TX baseband polarity.
 If it still does not work, your radio may be incompatible.

 #### Adjusting RX baseband level